duxnp/angular-tests/libs/shared/entity-store/README.md

 Run `nx test shared-entity-store` to execute the unit tests.

-No apps in @angular-tests use this library yet.
+No apps in @ng-tests use this library yet.
 I'm just keeping this around as an example of how to setup @ngrx/data.